Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - Don't use pointer too much, use it only when required.
 - the game is still oop but resource is not oop
   - MSDB
+- Dependency Injection is a way to achieve Inversion of Control, objected oriented programming.
+- std libraries use heap.
+- Sometimes can't use forward declaration because we forward declaration can't tell compiler how big the type is.